larc-iu/cl.indiana.edu/content/programs/bs.md

 - CSCI-C 211 Introduction to Computer Science
 - CSCI-C 212 Introduction to Software Systems

 There are also math & logic requirements, electives, and other basic requirements.
-[See more details.](/BS.pdf)
+For complete details, see [the undergraduate bulletin](https://bulletin.college.indiana.edu/programs/4255/COMPLINGBS/).